Learning to Rank under Multinomial Logit Choice: Introduction

 Works on LTR are mainly distinguished by different click models \citep{ChuklinEtAl2015}, the majority being of the factored form previously described.
 Two notable choices are the Cascade Model (CM) \citep{CraswellEtAl2008} and the Position Based Model (PBM) \citep{RichardsonEtAl2007}.
 Under the CM the user considers each item in sequence, and decides whether or not to click on it before considering any items.
 If the user clicks an item, or reaches the end of the list without clicking any items, they stop.
 In contrast, under the PBM, the user may click on multiple items, and chooses whether to examine each item independently, with probabilities similar to our position biases.

 \cite{KvetonEtAl2015a} consider a LTR problem incorporating the CM, and \cite{LagreeEtAl2016} and \cite{KomiyamaEtAl2017} the PBM.
-In each of these settings upper confidence bound approaches achieve $O(\sqrt{T})$ regret.
-Recent works of \cite{ZoghiEtAl2017}, \cite{LattimoreEtAl2018}, and \cite{LiEtAl2019} have investigated more general click models which include the CM and PBM as special cases.
+In these specific settings upper confidence bound approaches can achieve $O(\sqrt{T})$ regret (optimal for those models), by exploiting the knoweledge of the true click model.
+Recently, \cite{gauthier2020position} have considered a version of PBM where the position effects are unknown - showing effective performance of a Thompson Sampling approach, but without theoretical guarantees.
+The works of \cite{ZoghiEtAl2017}, \cite{LattimoreEtAl2018}, and \cite{LiEtAl2019} have investigated more general click models which include the CM and PBM as special cases.
 The models of \cite{ZoghiEtAl2017} and \cite{LiEtAl2019} retain the assumption of a factored model, but are less restrictive than CM, and PBM.
 The model of \cite{LattimoreEtAl2018} makes sufficiently few assumptions to capture a wider range of models, including that which we propose.
 However such a general approach does not admit as tight theoretical guarantees.
 Table \ref{tab::comparison} compares the existing results on regret in LTR and the MNL-bandit with our regret upper bound.